 Change the Environment Sunlight, fresh air, and movement are all mood boosters.
 One powerful way to boost your mood is to mix up your environment.
 Head outside for a long walk, or go to the gym.

-Take note of how you’re feeling before the activity—you’re probably going to feel quite resistant to doing the activity—and then check back in after, once it’s complete.
+Take note of how you feel before the activity.
+You’re probably going to feel quite resistant to doing the activity, and then check back in after, once it’s complete.

 Chances are that after you’ve done the activity, you’ll feel much, much better.